101 Things to do in Bournemouth – Fisherman’s Walk Beach

 Cafe Riva

-In the summer, the action spills outdoors onto the outdoor seating area and beyond.
-At weekends, there is live music, an outside bar, an ice cream kiosk, plus visiting food trucks selling items such as pizza, fish & chips and loaded fries.
+During the season, the action spills outdoors onto the cliff top with DJs, live music, an outside bar, ice cream kiosk, plus visiting food trucks selling pizza, fish & chips and loaded fries.
+Check out their Facebook page for a rundown of what’s on this week.

 Café Riva in Summer